thaisternus/Project-Week-3-Data-Thieves/Readme.md

 - Look for an interesting topic and make some hypothesis or think about some questions to answer about it.
 - Investigate which data sources are available for that topic.
 - Reach some best practices agreements as a team.
 - Plan your project and organize.
-Think some risks you can have.
+Think about some risks you can expect.
 - Start working on your database.

 _Thursday_

-- Be ready for the database validation with the Lead Teacher and TAs.
 - Start working on your analysis and plots.
-Think about the plots you want to create and the structure of your paper.
+Think about the plots you want to create and the structure of your presentation.
-- Finish your analysis
+- Finish your analysis.
 - Start working on your presentation.

 _Friday_

 - Adjust your presentation.
-- Presentation!
+- Presentation!!

 <a name="json-structure"></a>

-## Json structure
+## README File structure

-No plots outside an SQL cell!
-The json will be your paper and it is meant to have all the (analysis) information about your project.
+The README will be your paper and it is meant to have all the (analysis) information about your project.

 The structure should be:

 1. Title of the project
 2. Introduction to your project.
 3. Data you are using (and comments, main challenges, strengths & weaknesses, etc...)
 4. Questions you want to answer (maybe divided by different topics).
-Each question should include a graph and a conclusion written in a markdown cell.
+Each question should include a conclusion written in a markdown cell.
 5. Conclusions after your analysis.
 6. Further questions.

-You can find some paper examples in the `Resources` section.

 <a name="presentation"></a>